duopeng/protoSpaceJAM-readthedocs/docs/source/algorithm.rst

 |
 gRNA scoring
 ------------
-gRNAs are ranked by a score computed from three weights that aims to (1) maximize specifcity, (2) minimize cut-to-insert distance and (3) avoid cutting near splice junctions and 5’ UTRs
+The gRNAs score is computed from three weights that aims to (1) maximize specifcity, (2) minimize cut-to-insert distance and (3) avoid cutting near splice junctions and 5’ UTRs.

 .. figure:: /_static/images/gRNA.png
    :width: 100%